 Barbaresco DOCG

 If you’re looking for a more approachable take on Nebbiolo, Barbaresco is a good choice.
-Located to the north of the city of Alba, in the Langhe area, Barbaresco is less tannic and more immediately welcoming than Barolo thanks to a warmer, drier climate than its neighbor.
+Located to the north of the city of Alba, in the Langhe area, Barbaresco is less tannic and more immediately welcoming than Barolo thanks to a warmer, drier climate and more fertile soils than its neighbor.

 Langhe DOC

-The Langhe region has more loose regulations than Barolo and Barbaresco which allows them to produce a greater variety of wines.
+Both Barolo and Barbaresco are small appellations in the Langhe hills.
+The broader Langhe appellation has more loose regulations than Barolo and Barbaresco which allows its winemakers to produce a greater variety of wines.
 We particularly love Langhe Nebbiolo, which can be like Barolo and Barbaresco but for a fraction of the price.